OXID-eSales/graphql-base-module/docs/tutorials/queries.rst

 Data type
 ^^^^^^^^^

-In data type we should describe all the fields of product object available for the retrieval.
+In the data type we describe all the fields of the product object available for retrieval.
 In our case we are interested in product id and title:

 .. literalinclude:: ../examples/tutorials/mygraph/src/Product/DataType/Product.php
    :language: php

 .. note::
-    ``getEshopModel`` method will be used later in examples of data type relations.
+    The ``getEshopModel`` method will be used later in examples of data type relations.
 Feel free to ignore that one for now.

 Repository
 ^^^^^^^^^^

-The Repositry class contains relations to the OXID eShop Core.
+The Repository class contains relations to the OXID eShop Core.
 Ideally this layer should be the only one you need to change if something changes in the shop.

 .. literalinclude:: ../examples/tutorials/mygraph/src/Product/Infrastructure/ProductRepository.php